erin-hughes/book-review-blog/reviews/2024-04-the-shining.md

 The author Joe Hill writes in an essay for The New York Times:

-<quote>The imagination is our final advantage as a species, a place to safely (and happily) explore experiences that are far from safe and far from happy.</quote>
+<articlequote author="Joe Hill" byline="">The imagination is our final advantage as a species, a place to safely (and happily) explore experiences that are far from safe and far from happy.</articlequote>

 This idea, that the imagination and the stories we create with it are tools that allow us to practise negative emotions, really helped me to understand how I made the leap from lifelong coward to card-carrying horror fanatic.
 The pandemic was a terrifying experience for me.
 I was living in the south of England at the time, physically separated from my entire support system at home in the north of Ireland.
 I hadn't been living in England for very long, certainly not long enough to put down roots and forge friendships strong enough to support me through what felt like the end of the world.
 As such, I spent just under 9 months locked down in my 2 bedroom flat, very much alone.